Asiana Treks and Tours

 4:00 - 5:00 PMReach the destination, check into the teahouse, and relax

-5:00 - 6:30 PMExplore nearby areas, visit monasteries, interact with locals
+5:00 - 6:30 PMExplore nearby areas, visit monasteries, and interact with locals

 7:30 - 9:00 PMRest, storytelling, or playing cards before bedtime